What Is Cryptojacking And How To Avoid This Attack

 Such an attack is called cryptojacking, short for “cryptocurrency hijacking”.

-It’s stealing computer processing power to create cryptocurrency and make a quick, untraceable profit.
+It’s stealing computer processing power to create a cryptocurrency and make a quick, untraceable profit.

 Basically, without your consent, it turns your PC or device into a Monero miner.